 Once we were in Jordan, our taxi found us and we hopped in for the 1.5-hour drive to Wadi Rum village, stopping only to use the ATM.
 Most people arrive in Wadi Rum in the early morning, hopping on a jeep tour that same day.
 We arrived late, planning to spend the first night in the desert, followed by the tour the next day.
 We also opted to stay a second night and do a second, more serene tour the following day.
 We read a bunch of reviews before booking and the one thing in common was that most people regretted spending only one night.
 We figured we’d trust the reviews.
 Good thing we did because Wadi Rum turned out to be one of the most beautiful places we had ever been to.

 After making it to Wadi Rum village and waiting for the day tour to end, the jeep came to pick us up and bring us out to the Wado rum camp.
 It was already dark outside, so we couldn’t see much as we cruised out into the vast sandy landscape.
 We were surrounded by silhouettes of massive mountains and with the headlights, we could see the sand and the desert plants as we cruised by.
 Upon arrival, we were shown around the camp, including the main area where we’d eat and relax, the bathrooms, and the various tents.
 For our first night, however, we chose to sleep outside.
-For this, we walked up the lower part of the neighboring mountain and laid our mattresses under a lip in the rock, which would shield us from possible rain.
+For this, we walked up the lower part of the neighbouring mountain and laid our mattresses under a lip in the rock, which would shield us from possible rain.
 It was nearly a full moon, so it was quite bright outdoors.
 We could still see some stars but the moon was definitely overpowering them.
 The temperatures were getting down to around +12 Celcius, which seems quits warm, but just in case, we dressed warmly and got inside our sleeping bags.
 I used my sweater as a pillow and tried my best to sleep.
 I’m not the best sleeper even at home, so when a single mosquito decided to buzz around my ear for hours, it was hard to shake.
 Eventually, I managed to pull the sheet enough over my head to keep it away.
 I was hoping it would just bite me and get it over with.
 After that, it was just waking up periodically to shed clothing as it was getting way too hot.
 For locals, this was the winter but coming from Canada, this was nothing like our winter!
 Although I’m not the best sleeper for spending a night outdoors, it was pretty nice to wake up and instantly see the incredible views all around us.
+If you’re looking for luxury camps in Wadi Rum, there are plenty of options for those as well.

 The next day, we joined up with the daily Jeep tour and went cruising into the desert with four other people from around the world.
 This is the main route that most people come for, so each site we visited had anywhere from 50-60 people there at the same time.
 Having just come from Jeruselum where the crowds are totally insane, this seemed like nothing.
 We visited a number of the most popular places, including Red Sand Dune, Burdah Rock Bridge, Abu Khashaba Canyon, Um Fruth Rock Bridge, and many others.
-Each place had its own charm, but it’s hard to pick a favorite.
+Each place had its own charm, but it’s hard to pick a favourite.
 Some had natural bridges you could walk on to get a photo while others had sand dunes you could run down (or sandboard down if you’re up for it).
 However, they all had one thing in common: Dramatic views.
 At night we returned to the camp and sat down for a delicious dinner that was cooked underground.
 Known as Zarb, the meat, vegetables, and potatoes are placed in a metal oven casing with hot coals at the bottom, inserted into a big hole, covered with a blanket and lid, and left to cook for around 2.5 hours.
-It’s a very traditional meal and it’s quite good.
+It’s a very traditional meal and one of the most delicious foods to eat in Jordan.

 Although most people leave after one full day, we stayed for a second day to go on a scenic hike far from the “crowds”.
 Our driver took us (and four others) on a 1-hour drive through the desert, where we eventually arrived at the mountain we’d be climbing.
 We were the only Jeep this time, which is why it can be nice to spend the second day.
 They take you much further away from the camps.
 It took just over an hour to make it to the summit and from there, we could see as far as Saudi Arabia.
 Of course, you’d never know that if the guide didn’t tell you, but it was pretty cool nonetheless.
 Either way, it was the highest we had been in Wadi Rum and the views were mind-blowing.
 After snapping a bunch of photos, we went back down and enjoyed lunch and hot tea that our driver prepared for us.
 We then jumped back in the Jeep and made our way back to the village to catch our taxi to Petra.